shorebirdtech/shorebird/TRUSTED_TESTERS.md

 onto your local Android device) use `shorebird build` to build a release version of your app including the Shorebird updater.

+`shorebird build` wraps `flutter build` and can take any argument `flutter build` can.
+To pass arguments to the underlying `flutter build` you need to put `flutter build` arguments *after* a `--` separator.
+For example:
+`shorebird build -- --dart-define="foo=bar"` will define the "foo" environment variable inside Dart as you might have done with `flutter build` directly.

 Success should look like this:
 ```
 % shorebird build